NeoGeographyToolkit/StereoPipeline/docs/examples/sfs_earth.rst

 Input data
 ~~~~~~~~~~

-The site was imaged with an UAS flying at an elevation of 100 meters.
-The images
+The site was imaged with an UAS flying at an elevation of about 100 meters.
+The
-are acquired with a color frame camera, looking nadir, with dimensions of 9248 x
+images are acquired with a color frame camera, looking nadir, with dimensions of
-6944 pixels, JPEG-compressed.
-The ground resolution is 0.01 meters per pixel.
+9248 x 6944 pixels, JPEG-compressed.
+The ground resolution is 0.01 meters per
+pixel.

 The camera was carefully calibrated, with its intrinsic parameters (focal
 length, optical center, lens distortion) known.